Legt14/hangman/README.md

 # hangman

-*Python version= 3.10
-* Is a Hangman in terminal  with theer levels
+Is a Hangman in terminal  with theer levels
 1. Noob: Infinity chance.
 2. Mid: Five chance.
 3. Pro: Three chance.

+* Python version: 3.10